OWASP/Go-SCP/src/file-management/README.md

 Set the server permissions regarding the application files and resources to `read-only`, and when a file is uploaded, scan the file for viruses and malware.

+[^1]:  Go 1.8 does allow dynamic loading now, via [the new plugin mechanism]( https://golang.org/pkg/plugin/).
+       If your application uses this mechanism, you should take precautions against user-supplied input.